What is the ADA?

 The ADA prohibits discrimination in all employment practices.
 This includes not only hiring and firing, but job application procedures (including the job interview), job assignment, training, and promotions.
 It also includes wages, benefits (including health insurance), leave, and all other employment-related activities.
 Examples of employment discrimination against persons with HIV/AIDS would include:

-• An automobile manufacturing company that had a blanket policy of refusing to hire anyone infected with the HIV virus.
+- An automobile manufacturing company that had a blanket policy of refusing to hire anyone living with HIV.

 Who is protected by the employment provisions of the ADA?